juniperonline/markdown_syntax_test/test_article.md

 //or arguments?
 #### Single parameters

-When parsing a single parameter, neither a return statement, nor parenthesis are required, making that function very short.
+When parsing a single parameter, neither a return statement, nor parenthesis are required, thereby making the function very short.

 ```javascript
 let double = n => n * 2; // roughly the same as: let double = function(n) { return n * 2 }